 This dual-degree program provides the student with a comprehensive background in ministerial leadership and specialist competencies in the field of social justice.

 In addition to its partnership with the M.Div. degree, the M.A. in Social Justice can also be pursued in collaboration with the Master of Social Work degree program.

 The M.A. in Social Justice/Master of Social Work

-This dual-degree program recognizes that social work and social justice and community development work often inform one another and overlap in terms of content and philosophy.
-Students who pursue this dual-degree with have the benefit of developing sound technical social work skills alongside strong historical, philosophical, theological and practical social justice and community development knowledge and practical approaches.
+This dual-degree program recognizes that social work and social justice work often inform one another and overlap in terms of content and philosophy.
+Students who pursue this dual-degree with have the benefit of developing sound technical social work skills alongside strong historical, philosophical, theological and practical social justice knowledge and practical approaches.

 For more detailed information about the dual M.A. in Social Justice/Master of Social Work program, please visit the School of Social Work site here.
 Please pay close attention to the academic advising template toward the bottom of the page.